nficano/humps/README.md

 Convert strings (and dictionary keys) between snake case, camel case and pascal case in Python.
 Inspired by [Humps](https://github.com/domchristie/humps) for Node.

-## Jan 11, 2021: An open call for contributors:

-Please email me at nficano@gmail.com.

 ## Installation

 To install humps, simply use pipenv (or pip, of course):